gmccreight/mdpg/README.md

 ready-to-refactor at all times.
 I guess this means aiming for 100% test coverage, but I'm not going to be pedantic about it.
-Basically, the point of this goal is that I can't often get several hours of hacking time set aside, but I can get half and hour here and half an hour there.
+Basically, the point of this goal is that I can't often get several hours of hacking time set aside, but I can get a half hour here and there.
 I want the code to facilitate making very quick changes and refactorings.

 In his book, "The Clean Coder", Uncle Bob Martin says: